|Home | Contact Us | Site Map | Shopping Cart | Shopping Cart

-Debbie Morrow has been part of the PAWS family for more than 13 years, first as a volunteer, and later as an employee trained to work as an elephant keeper.
+Debbie Morrow has been part of the PAWS family since 1999 — as a volunteer, and later as an employee trained to work as an elephant keeper.
 As a PAWS volunteer she has worked on building projects, repaired fences, participated in fundraising events, handled security, organized landscaping projects and worked as a docent at the Amanda Blake museum.

 In 2007, after 25 years of service, Debbie retired from the Sacramento County Sheriff's Department.
 After her retirement she accepted a position working at ARK 2000, where she was trained as an elephant keeper — still volunteering for PAWS in her spare time.
-She resigned from her keeping job a year later to care for her elderly parents, but continued her volunteer work.
-She was elected to PAWS' board on May 11, 2013.
+She resigned from her keeping job a year later to care for her elderly parents, but has continued her volunteer work.

 Steven Pape was a staff accountant with CalPERS Investments before his retirement in 2013.
 He was responsible for ensuring that all investment income was received and that all security transactions were properly recorded and settled for several billion dollars worth of investments.

 Steven previously worked for the State of California in other, mostly audit-oriented positions, beginning with the Office of the Auditor General where he obtained his C.P.A. certification.
 That was followed by positions as an internal auditor at CalTrans, and the Department of Consumer Affairs, before joining CalPERS in 1998.
 He holds a B.A. in Physics from Franklin and Marshall College and an M.B.A. from the University of Arizona.